When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 Before file manager plugins, it was possible to upload files to WordPress only when using FTP software but not anymore.

 Thanks to Filester, you will be able to access your WordPress files and even upload different types of files.

-After installing and activating the plugin, navigate to the file manager tab and into your desired folder.
-Then, just drag the file that you would like to upload into the plugin.
+After installing and activating the plugin, navigate the file manager tab and your desired folder.
+Then, drag the file you would like to upload into the plugin.